Longhaired Redneck: Recording

 Coe is backed by The Nashville Edition and The Jordanaires on vocals, as well as some of Nashville's top session musicians such as Reggie Young and Charlie McCoy.

 Reception

-AllMusic praised the album, opining "Like most of Coe's '70s material, this one's essential outlaw country that stands the test of time," but scorned the LP's closing track "Dakota the Dancing Bear, Part II," as "an exercise in cynical, pointless counterculture idiocy and, unfortunately, was the first of Coe's 'novelty' songs."
+AllMusic praised the album, opining "Like most of Coe's '70s material, this one's essential outlaw country that stands the test of time.”

 Track listing

 All Songs written by David Allan Coe except where noted.